androoP/DDR-Bar-Extender/README.md

 As an elderly man who enjoys Dance Dance Revolution, I developed painful tendonitis in my right wrist, due to the game's narrow bar.
 The solution: Make the bar wider.
 This project lists all parts and processes needed to make your very own bar extension.

 ## Purpose
-This project exists with the following goals in mind:
+This project has following goals in mind:
-- A simple way to raise the DDR bar and/or extend its width
 - Non-destructive and easily removable
 - Inexpensive with easy-to-find materials
 - Portable

-## The Solution
-Buy a few parts, 3D print a spacer, and slap a sturdy bar extension together.

 ## The Materials
 - 2x Lighting Truss Swivel Coupler https://www.amazon.com/dp/B0BWLZRMKS - $42